Fadhaa/aws-s3-with-cloudfront-distribution-setup/docs/s3-setup-guide.md

 6. Leave "Object Ownership" as **ACLs disabled** (recommended).
 7. Under **Block Public Access**, deselect **Block all public access** then tick "I acknowledge that the current settings might result in this bucket and the objects within becoming public" to enable static website hosting.
+   > ⚠️ Only do this if you are hosting a public website.
 8. Under **Bucket Versioning** keep it disabled for now. leave all other settings as default.
 9. Click **Create bucket**.